freenas/freenas-docs/userguide/services.rst

 the user change the password and try again.

-If permissions work for Windows users but not for OS X users, try disabling "Unix Extensions" and restarting the CIFS service.
+If permissions work for Windows users but not for OS X users, try disabling :guilabel:`Unix Extensions` and restarting the CIFS service.

 If the CIFS service will not start, run this command from :ref:`Shell` to see if there is an error in the configuration::